saraswathy-c/images/README.md

-# images
+# Images Folder
-This folder contains all images related to project repositories.
+This folder contains all images related to the project, such as graphs, charts, and visualizations.